johannesstroebele91/mongodb-library/3_operations/crud-operations/3_update.md

     - to specific elements in an array
     - that match the filter condition
     - by creating a variable e.g. `el` and
-    - using int in the `arrayFilter` condition
+    - using int in the `arrayFilter` option
     - e.g. `db.users.updateMany({"hobbies.frequency": {$gt: 2}}, {$set: {"hobbies.$[el].goodFrequency": true}}, {arrayFilters: [{"el.frequency": {$gt: 2}}]})`
 - - IMPORTANT:
   - if not `.$` or `.$.newFieldName` or `???`